davidecarlson/Fasta-Manipulation/README.md

 # Fasta-Manipulation

-*Various python scripts for manipulating and working with fasta files*
+*Various python scripts for manipulating and working with fasta files and other common formats*